Ashwin0835/my-webapp/README.md

 🎯 What this project will do

 Help beginners learn how HTML, CSS, and JavaScript work together.
+🌐 Live Demo
+👉 Click here to view the project:

 Demonstrate how to make a web page interactive.